 - Do not drive the vehicle unless the occupants are properly seated.
-Do not allow sitting on top of a folded-down seatback, or in the luggage compartment.
-Persons not properly seated and/or properly restrained by seat belts can be severely injured in the event of emergency braking or a collision. - During driving, do not allow passengers to stand up or move around between seats.
-Severe injuries can occur in the event of emergency braking or a collision.
+Do not allow any passengers to sit on top of a folded-down seatback, or in the luggage compartment or cargo area.
+Persons not properly seated and/or not properly restrained by seat belts can be severely injured in the event of emergency braking or a collision. - During driving, do not allow any passengers to stand up or move around between seats.
+Otherwise, severe injuries can occur in the event of emergency braking or a collision.

-Front seats-

--Front seat precautions (on vehicles with SRS side airbags)
+Front seats- -Front seat precautions